rishabhKernel/rishabhKernel/README.md

 ---

-🎓 **3rd-year Computer Science student at Lovely Professional University**
+🎓 **Final-year Computer Science student at Lovely Professional University**
 💻 Aspiring Software Engineer | Full Stack Developer
 🌱 Learner by passion, problem-solver by mindset
 🤝 Believer in using tech for real-world impact